adjust/unity_sdk/README.md

 **Deep linking is supported only on iOS and Android platforms.**

-If you are using the adjust tracker URL with an option to deep link into your app from the URL, the adjust SDK offers you the possibility to get info about the deep link URL and its content.
-Since hitting the URL can happen if your user has your app already installed (standard deep linking scenario) or if they don't have the app on their device (deferred deep linking scenario), the adjust SDK offers you two methods for getting the URL content, based on the deep linking scenario that happened.
+If you are using the adjust tracker URL with an option to deep link into your app from the URL, there is the possibility to get info about the deep link URL and its content.
+Hitting the URL can happen when the user has your app already installed (standard deep linking scenario) or if they don't have the app on their device (deferred deep linking scenario).
+In the standard deep linking scenario, Android platform natively offers the possibility for you to get the info about the deep link content.
+Deferred deep linking scenario is something which Android platform doesn't support out of box and for this case, the adjust SDK will offer you the mechanism to get the info about the deep link content.

 You need to set up deep linking handling in your app **on native level** - in your generated Xcode project (for iOS) and Android Studio / Eclipse project (for Android).